dysnasia/TestTrick-inator/README.md

 ## Features

 - 📸 Capture screenshots of any web page
-- 🔍 Extract text from captured images using OCR
+- 🔍 Extract text from captured images
-- 🦹‍♂️ Doofenshmirtz-style user interface and messages
 - 🦆 Built-in resistance to platypus interference

 ## Serious Note